A Bayesian inference approach for determining player abilities in football: Introduction

-The statistical modelling of sports has become a topic of increasing interest in recent times, as more data is collected on the sports we love, coupled with a heightened interest in the outcome of these sports, that is, the continuous rise of online betting.
-Soccer is providing an area of rich research, with the ability to capture the goals scored in a match being of particular interest. \cite{reep_1971} used a negative binomial distribution to model the aggregate goal counts, before \cite{maher_1982} used independent Poisson distributions to capture the goals scored by competing teams on a game by game basis. \cite{dixon_1997} also used the Poisson distribution to model scores, however they departed from the assumption of independence; the model is extended in \cite{dixon_1998}.
-The model of \cite{dixon_1997} is also built upon in \cite{karlis_2000, karlis_2003}, who inflate the probability of a draw. \cite{baio_2010} consider this model in the Bayesian paradigm, implementing a Bayesian hierarchical model for goals scored by each team in a match.
-Other works to investigate the modelling of soccer scores include \citep{lee_1997, joseph_2006, karlis_2009}.
+The statistical modelling of sports has become a topic of increasing interest in recent times, as more data is collected through automation, coupled with a heightened interest in the outcome of these sports manifested by events such as the continuous rise of online betting.
+Football is providing an area of rich research, with the ability to capture the goals scored in a match being of particular interest. \cite{reep_1971} used a negative binomial distribution to model the aggregate goal counts, before \cite{maher_1982} used independent Poisson distributions to capture the goals scored by competing teams on a game by game basis. \cite{dixon_1997} also used the Poisson distribution to model scores, however they departed from the assumption of independence; the model is extended in \cite{dixon_1998}.
+The model of \cite{dixon_1997} is also built upon in \cite{karlis_2000, karlis_2003} who inflate the probability of a draw. \cite{baio_2010} consider this model in the Bayesian paradigm, implementing a Bayesian hierarchical model for goals scored by each team in a match.
+A Weibull count model for scores is explored by \cite{boshnakov_2017}. \cite{groll_2018} use a bivariate Poisson model for goals scored by national teams competing in the 2016 UEFA European football championship.
+Other works to investigate the modelling of football scores include \cite{lee_1997}, \cite{joseph_2006} and \cite{karlis_2009}.